camille-plays/security-workshop-backend/README.md

 # wise-women-code security exercise
-Hands on security exercise for the wise-women-code event
+Backend code for the hands on security exercise for the wise-women-code event